 Activists provided a Belgian Customs document, dated May 7, to the AP that indicated arms were placed on board the Bahri Yanbu at Antwerp.

 Belgian Foreign Minister Didier Reynders last week acknowledged concerns about the sale of arms to Saudi Arabia given concerns over their potential use but that such a decision lies with regional governments in the country under Belgium's constitution.

 "I think it would be good to suspend arms delivery contracts to Saudi Arabia," he told Belgian state broadcaster RTBF.

 Ara Marcen Naval, Amnesty International's Deputy Director for Arms Control and Human Rights, said the Bahri Yanbu was a "serious test" of the European Union's commitment to halt conflicts.

 "No EU state should be making the deadly decision to authorize the transfer or transit of arms to a conflict where there is a clear risk they will be used in war crimes and other serious violations of international law," Naval said.

-Hatton contributed from Lisbon, Portugal.
-Angela Charlton from Paris and Lorne Cook in Brussels also contributed to this report.
+Barry Hatton reported from Lisbon, Portugal.
+Angela Charlton from Paris and Lorne Cook in Brussels contributed to this report.